containers/image_build/README.md

 or `skopeo`:

   * `quay.io/containers/*:<version>` and `quay.io/*/stable:<version>` -
     These images are built daily.
-They are intended to contain an unchanging and stable version of their respective container image.
+They are intended to contain the latest stable versions of their respective container tool.
 For the most recent `<version>` tags (`vX`, `vX.Y`, and `vX.Y.Z`) the image contents will be updated daily to incorporate (especially) security updates.
+  * `quay.io/containers/*:<version>-immutable` -  Uses the same source as the 'stable' images, is built daily, but version-tags are never overwritten once pushed.
+This is intended for users that value an unchanging image tag and digest over having daily security updates.
+All three `<version>` values are available, `vX-immutable`, `vX.Y-immutable` and `vX.Y.Z-immutable`.
   * `quay.io/containers/*:latest` and `quay.io/*/stable:latest` -
     Built daily using the same `Containerfile` as above.
 The tool versions will remain the "latest" available in Fedora.